frankchoongsaeng/type-conformity/docs/tutorials/validating-data-from-restful-service.md

 }
 ```

-With this approach, we can now collect the failure reason and maybe log that using a cogger of our choice.
+With this approach, we can now collect the failure reason and maybe log that using a logger of our choice.
-This makes it easy to identify when bad data is coming into your system.
+This makes it easy to identify when bad data is coming into your system, and how that data is different from our expectation.

 ### Step 4: Integrate with Application Logic